- What Are They?

-What are proton pump inhibitors (PPIs) and how do they work?
+What are proton pump inhibitors (PPIs), and what are they used for?

 Are there differences among proton pump inhibitors (PPIs)?

 Proton pump inhibitors are very similar in action and there is no evidence that one is more effective than another.
 They differ in how they are broken-down by the liver and their drug interactions.
 The effects of some PPIs may last longer; therefore, they may be taken less frequently.

 What are the side effects of proton pump inhibitors (PPIs)?

 The most common side effects of proton pump inhibitors are: